ccdc-opensource/csd-python-api-scripts/scripts/november_2023_morphology_webinar/ReadMe.md

   Calculates the VisualHabit morphology of `IBPRAC18` (ibuprofen) and descriptors for the (100) surface.
 Also calculates particle rugosity.
 - `morphology_plot.py`
   Contains a function to generate a 3D plot of a crystal morphology using Matplotlib.
-- `morphology_shape_classification`
-  Contains a definition of the `ShapeClassifier` class, which is used to calculate particle shape.
-This script also contains functions to generate Zingg plots.
-- `shape_classification.py`
-  Runs an example of the usage of the `ShapeClassifier` class using the structure `SUCACB02`.
+Running the script will plot the BFDH morphology of `IBPRAC18` (ibuprofen).

 ## Requirements